quacksouls/bitburner/doc/guide/hgw.md

-   procedure runs the [`grow.js`](script/hgw/grow.js) and [`weaken.js`](script/hgw/weaken.js) worker scripts in a loop until such a time as the target server is at its minimum security level and holds the maximum amount of money possible.
-The loop either runs:
+   procedure runs the [`grow.js`](script/hgw/grow.js) and [`weaken.js`](script/hgw/weaken.js) worker scripts in a loop until such a time as the target server is at its minimum security level and holds the maximum amount of money possible, i.e. the target is prepped.
+The loop either
+   runs:

     - [`grow.js`](script/hgw/grow.js) followed by
       [`weaken.js`](script/hgw/weaken.js); or